fabianm92/news-exchange-rate/README.md

-# A NLP Approach to Behavioral Finance: Sentiment-augmented GARCH of USD-MXN XR
+# A NLP Approach to Behavioral Finance: Sentiment-augmented GARCH of USD/MXN exchange rate

 #### Project Status: [Active]

 ## Intro
 This research project aims to enhance our understanding of the investors' sentiment role in their investing behavior.
-Leveraging an original dataset collected using the NYT News public API, I construct a daily (weekly) index of investors's polarity towards Mexico using different Natural Language Processing techniques for sentiment analysis, and employ a generalized autoregressive conditional heteroskedasticity in mean (GARCH-M) model to show the impact of investor sentiment on USD/MXN exchange rate levels.
+Leveraging an original dataset collected using the NYT News public API, I construct a daily index of investors's polarity towards Mexico using three different natural language processing (NLP) techniques for sentiment analysis, and employ a generalized autoregressive conditional heteroskedasticity (GARCH) model to show the impact of investor sentiment on USD/MXN exchange rate levels.
 ### Research Affiliation
 * Dissertation thesis for the [Master's in Economic Theory program](https://posgrados.itam.mx/en) at the Instituto Tecnológico Autónomo de México (ITAM)